By Riley Chen 1 min read

 Pre-Flop Probabilities

 Pre-flop hand selection heavily relies on probability.
-Pocket aces, for example, have about a 8.5% chance of being dealt in any two-card hand, and their post-flop strength can be quantified with equity calculators.
+Pocket Aces, for example, have about a 8.5% chance of being dealt in any two-card hand, and their Post-Flop strength can be quantified with equity calculators.
 Knowing the likelihood of hitting specific hands helps in determining whether to raise or fold.

 Post-Flop and Turn Considerations